Volkswagen emissions scandal: Volkswagen's response

-Initial response August, September 2015

 According to the EPA, Volkswagen had insisted for a year before the outbreak of the scandal that discrepancies were mere technical glitches.
 Volkswagen fully acknowledged that they had manipulated the vehicle emission tests only after being confronted with evidence regarding the "defeat device".

 The first sign that Volkswagen was ready to come clean reportedly occurred on 21 August 2015 at a conference on green transportation in Pacific Grove, California, where an unnamed company representative approached Christopher Grundler, director of the EPA Office of Transportation and Air Quality, and surprised him by informally admitting that the company had been deceiving regulators.
 A CARB official was standing next to Grundler at the time.

 Formal acknowledgement of the deception was made by Volkswagen executives in Germany and the United States to EPA and California officials during a 3 September conference call, during which Volkswagen executives discussed written materials provided to the participants demonstrating how Volkswagen's diesel engine software circumvented US emissions tests.
 That admission came after the EPA threatened to withhold approval for the company's 2016 Volkswagen and Audi diesel models.

 Volkswagen's CEO Martin Winterkorn said: "I personally am deeply sorry that we have broken the trust of our customers and the public."
 Winterkorn was in charge at Volkswagen from the start of 2008 to September 2015.
 He attributed the admitted wrongdoing to "the terrible mistakes of a few people".
 Winterkorn initially resisted calls to step down from his leadership role at VW, but then resigned as CEO on 23 September 2015.

 Volkswagen Group of America CEO Michael Horn was more direct, saying, "We've totally screwed up."
 Horn added, "Our company was dishonest with the EPA, and the California Air Resources Board and with all of you."
 Olaf Lies, a Volkswagen board member and economy minister of Lower Saxony, later told the BBC that the people "who allowed this to happen, or who made the decision to install this software" acted criminally, and must be held personally accountable.
 He also said the board found out about the problems only "shortly before the media did", and expressed concerns over "why the board wasn't informed earlier about the problems when they were known about over a year ago in the United States".